GryllsAddons/ShaguTweaks-mods/README.md

 ### hide-combat-tooltip
 Hides the tooltip while in combat<br>
 While in combat, holding shift while mousing over a new target will show the tooltip<br>

+### hide-ui-frames
+An adaptable framework for hiding ui frames (please see .lua instructions) Currently hides the player and pet frame based on conditions

 ### improved-interface-options
 Removes the background while in the Interface Options<br>